 Here’s an introduction to Expatica’s Lifestyle section for Luxembourg, from dating in the age of social media to shopping and gardening.

-First coined in 1929 by an Austrian psychologist, the term ‘lifestyle’ reflects the attitudes and values of a person or group, which includes social relations, consumption, entertainment and dress.
-Being an expat, of course, is a lifestyle in and of itself, and Expatica has all the articles you need when it comes to sculpting the expat life that’s good for you.
+First coined in 1929 by an Austrian psychologist, the term ‘lifestyle’ reflects the attitudes and values of a person or group.
+It includes social relations, consumption, entertainment, and dress.
+Being an expat, of course, is a lifestyle in and of itself; Expatica has all the articles you need when it comes to sculpting your expat life.

 Expat lifestyle: The chameleon

 Expat life engenders an international outlook coupled with an ability to blend relatively ‘seamlessly’ into other cultures.
 “Members” of the expat culture club are hard to spot; after all, expat living is an experience, not an identity.
-Even though the expat lifestyle can become exhausting, from dating to home living, Expatica has tips for men and women on how to make it work.
+Even though the expat lifestyle can become exhausting, Expatica has tips for men and women on how to make it work.

-Your lifestyle as an expat might also encompass children, and Expatica Switzerland offers plenty of help with keeping a family climate healthy and positive.
-According to recent research, third culture kids (TCKs, or children who have grown up living abroad) “hide themselves in an attempt to blend into constantly changing surroundings.”
-And don’t be surprised if you find repatriating the most difficult acceptance of all for your kids.
+Your lifestyle as an expat might also encompass children.
+Expatica offers plenty of help with keeping a family climate healthy and positive.
+According to recent research, third-culture kids (TCKs, or children who have grown up living abroad) “hide themselves in an attempt to blend into constantly changing surroundings.”
+Don’t be surprised if you find repatriating the most difficult acceptance of all.
 Learn how to make expat life enjoyable and comfortable for your TCK’s present and future; even former expats like blogger Maria Foley know why the expat life was good for her kids.

 Shopping and fashion

-How you shop and what you buy certainly helps to define your ‘image’, and expats will be influenced by what’s on offer in Luxembourg no matter how much they resist.
-But of course, you needn’t be satisfied with what’s within the confines of Luxembourg: travel – and shop – around and create your very own multi-cultural image.
+How you shop and what you buy certainly helps to define your image.
+Expats will be influenced by what’s on offer in Luxembourg no matter how much they resist.
+But of course, you needn’t be satisfied with what’s within the confines of Luxembourg.
+Travel – and shop – around and create your very own multi-cultural image.
 Read how to look slimmer in your clothes and about fashion trends for spring/summer 2011.

 Making green choices

-Green living is a lifestyle and organic clothing is coming of age, and across Europe eco-friendly can only add value to a label.
-Reducing waste and choosing foods with a lower impact on the environment can also help us battle climate change, as the article ‘Buying food in the UK: Making greener choices illustrates‘.
+Green living is a lifestyle and organic clothing is coming of age.
+Reducing waste and choosing foods with a lower impact on the environment can also help us battle climate change.

-‘Green’ food doesn’t mean ‘no style’ and, when it comes to entertaining, benefit from one of our reader’s tips on how to throw a garden party.
+‘Green’ food doesn’t mean an absence of style.
+When it comes to entertaining, benefit from one of our reader’s tips on how to throw a garden party.
 Lifestyle article ‘Beat the crunch: Make it and mend it’ offers tips on making good use of the things we would normally throw away.

 Relationships and networking